Courses

 This laboratory examines the relationship between genes and proteins in the context of disease and evolution.
 It is a research project lab in which the structural and functional consequences of mutations are determined for a model protein.
 Students will learn basic protein science and standard biochemical techniques and methods in protein engineering.
 They will perform experiments in site-directed mutagenesis, protein purification, and structural, functional and physical characterization of proteins.
 No prerequisites.
 Courses offered in Fall and Spring semesters.

 Prerequisite(s): You cannot take AS.250.253 if you have already taken AS.250.254.;Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.
+To access the tutorial, login to myLearning and enter Laboratory Safety Introductory Course in the Search Box to access the proper course.
+Click here to access the Laboratory Safety Introductory Course

 Distribution Area: Natural Sciences